Skip to main content

 Main objective of the Nazi killing centers

-Which was located in a former prison and served as the site of early gassing experiments;
+Located in a former prison and served as the site of early gassing experiments

 Countless name entries in the Euthansia center's patient logs all these patients were murdered.